 By Raghuram Rajan

-Raghuram Rajan, a former IMF chief economist, is a professor at the University of Chicago’s Booth School of Business.
-This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org)
+Raghuram Rajan, a former chief economist of the IMF, is Professor of Finance at the University of Chicago and the author of Fault Lines: How Hidden Fractures Still Threaten the World Economy.
+This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.